isaachess/gender-guess/README.md

 Determine a person's gender based on a name.
 To determine if it is more likely male or female, it compares the name against the top 10,000 male and 10,000 female names from all US births 1930 - 2013.
 Data from the social security administration, so it works best for US names.

+(If you want to make your own custom build of the names dataset, instructions to do this can be found in `BuildData.md`.)

 # Installation

     npm install gender-guess